The Independent Agencies

 2/19

-Trump issues an Executive Order "Commencing the Reduction of the Federal Bureaucracy" targeting the Presidio Trust, the Inter-American Foundation, the United States African Development Foundation and the United States Institute of Peace for reductions.
+Trump issues EO 14217, which explicitly targets the Presidio Trust, the Inter-American Foundation, the United States African Development Foundation and the United States Institute of Peace for reductions.

 2/20